Competitive Discretionary Grant Programs

 PTC Systems Grants under the Consolidated Rail Infrastructure and Safety Improvements Program (FY 2018)

-These grants provide $250,000,000 to fund the deployment of PTC system technology for intercity passenger rail transportation, freight rail transportation, and/or commuter rail passenger transportation.
-For more information regarding these grants, please see the FY 2018 Notice of Funding Opportunity.
+$46,301,702 in remaining grant funding is available for the deployment of PTC system technology for intercity passenger rail transportation, freight rail transportation, and/or commuter rail passenger transportation.
+For more information regarding these grants, please see the September 12, 2018 Notice of Funding Opportunity.

 This program provided $90.1 million from FY 2008 through FY 2011 for local rail line relocation and improvement projects that mitigate the adverse effects of rail traffic on safety, motor vehicle traffic flow, community quality of life, or economic development.

 This program provided $20 million for necessary expenses to repair and rehabilitate Class II and Class III railroad infrastructure damaged by hurricanes, floods, and other natural disasters in presidentially declared major disaster areas.